matplotlib/matplotlib/doc/api/api_changes.rst

-  + The *height* and *width* kwargs have been changed to specify the height and width, again for consistency with :class:'~matplotlib.patches.Ellipse`, and to better match their names; previously they specified the half-height and half-width.
+  + The *height* and *width* kwargs have been changed to specify the height and width, again for consistency with :class:`~matplotlib.patches.Ellipse`, and to better match their names; previously they specified the half-height and half-width.